Skip to main content

 success: true,

-stepId: context.stepId,
+stepId: params.stepId,

 progress: `${newCompleted}/${total}`,